YamamotoDesu/UITableViewDiffableDataSource/README.md

     }
 ```

-## Returns the swipe actions to display on the leading edge of the row
+## Returns the swipe actions to display on the leading edge of the row(iOS 11 and onward)
 ```swift
         override func tableView(_ tableView: UITableView, leadingSwipeActionsConfigurationForRowAt indexPath: IndexPath) -> UISwipeActionsConfiguration? {